mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

   - In response to `<state>` command
   - Can be output at regular intervals as well

+- `<force/{force-sensor-reading}>`
+  - Gives just the force sensor reading
+  - Can be output at regular intervals

 ### Text commands yet to be supported

-- `<stream-force/[on|off]>`
-  - Tells the arduino to turn on or off the streaming of the force sensor readings.
-Turning it on means that every time a new force sensor reading is available, it will be sent from the arduino as `<force/{force-sensor-reading}>` messages.
-  - Example: `<stream-force/on>` will turn on streaming of force sensor readings to the host from the Arduino as `<force/{force-sensor-reading}>` messages.

 - `<stream-state-on/{interval}>`
   - Tells the arduino to stream `<current-state/...>` messages at a particular